Muna-Saeed/Chess-Master-project/README.md

 ## Usage Instructions

 ### Starting a New Game
-1. Navigate to the "New Game" section of the application.
-2. Choose whether to play against the computer or invite a friend.
-3. If playing against the computer, select the desired difficulty level.
-4. If inviting a friend, enter their username or email address to send an invitation.
+Once the application is running, users can:

+1. Sign up or log in to their account.
-5. Start the game and make your first move.
+2. Start a new game against the computer or invite friends to play. and make your first move.

 ### Making Moves
 1. Click on the chess piece you want to move.